blackhillsinfosec/Wifi-Forge/README.md

 ## Compatibility
 Wifi-Forge should work on any linux operating system using the docker image.
 The following Operating Systems have been tested and are confirmed to work.
 - Kali Linux
 - Parrot OS
-- Ubuntu
+- Ubuntu - best option!

 ## Set-Up Guide
 Note: As of June, pulling from Dockerhub is the most up-to-date version of wififorge.
 Installing from any other method (including building directly from the Dockerfile) will not guarantee a stable release.